ajinfajrian/ajin.fajrian/content/posts/kubernetes-high-avalability-control-plane/index.md

 | jin-worker-1 | 10.20.31.21 |   8Gb/4vcpu   | Worker |

-### Preinstall
+### Pre-Installation
 ##### Setup Proxy Client (Optional)
-Set proxy client for containerd, This for you who have environment with restricted internet access, and only allowed access internet via proxy server.
+Configure a proxy client for containerd.
+This is intended for those who operate in environments with restricted internet access and are only permitted to access the internet via a proxy server.
 ```sh
 ## set proxy on containerd